 Islamic texts take a firm stance against rape, and carry a strong and deterring punishment for rapists.
-The Quran and Hadith consistently describe men and women as protectors of each other, stating that both men and women are equally capable of attaining moral individuality and have the same function to protect each other.
+The Quran and Hadith consistently describe men and women as protectors of each other, stating that both men and women are equally capable of attaining moral individuality.
 Stigmatization of rape is purely cultural and has no roots in Islam.
 Rape victims should not be ostracized for a crime committed against them; instead, rape victims should be given proper physical, mental, and emotional support for rehabilitation.

 “The things that my [Rabb] hath indeed forbidden are: Shameful deeds, whether open or secret; sins and trespasses against truth or reason; assigning of partners to God, for which [God] hath given no authority; And saying things about God of which ye have no knowledge” (7:33)

 “If any of you does not have the means to marry believing women, then marry a believer from those whom your right hands held in trust.
 God knows all about your faith; each one of you is part of the same human family.
 Marry them with their guardian’s consent and give them their rightful bridal-gifts.
 Make them married women, not adulterous fornicatirs or lovers” (4:25)

 “Tell the believing men to lower their gaze and be modest.
 That is purer for them.
 Lo!
 God is Aware of what they do.
 And tell the believing women to lower their gaze and be modest, and to display of their adornment only that which is apparent, and to draw their veils over their chests, and not to reveal their adornment.”
 (24:31)